Forricide/still-feel-alive/Chapter 8.md

 The discussion is somewhat uncomfortable.
 Taylor goes to inspect the dead version of herself.

 There's something a little unrealistic about her.
 Well, *it*.
 She tries to dehumanize it mentally; she doesn't want to make that connection to her own mortality.
 Instead, she distracts herself with the inanimate parts - the sweater, for example.
 It's the same as the one she's wearing, but something about it brings her back to her original thought.
 It doesn't look quite *real*.
-There's something off, a combination of miniscule tells that combine into an disconcerting aura of fakeness.
+There's something off, a combination of microscopic tells that combine into an disconcerting aura of fakeness.

-She pulls at a loose thread, and a full corner of the sweater frays, white stitches taut cords across a broken gray background.
+She pulls at a loose thread, and a full corner of the sweater frays, white stitches taut cords across a broken grey background.
 Her glasses come off; she tries the others on.
 Blurry, plastic.

 The smell isn't as disgusting as she'd expected, or remembered from the previous time.
 There's no aroma of feces or sweat.
-Instead, it's just a strong burnt odor, like ash.
+Instead, it's just a strong burnt odour, like ash.

 Sarah is watching her.
 "Find anything interesting?"